 Back-screensWe switch back-screens.
 See the diagrams below.
 As O2 cuts backdoor, X4 will yell out the screen and switch, and prevent the pass inside to O2.
 Very importantly, the screened defender X2 must quickly step in front and around to get inside position on the screener O4, and avoid getting pinned outside.
 This is usually not too difficult if X4 calls out the back-screen to warn X2 that it is coming.

-After this switch, you may have a big-little mis-match and these defenders will want to switch back at the first opportunity... which may be during the next perimeter pass, especially if the pass goes weakside.
+After this switch, you may have a big-little mis-match and these defenders will switch back at the first opportunity... which may be during the next perimeter pass, especially if the pass goes weakside.

 A back-screen could also happen on the perimeter - e.g. a wing-to-point back-screen, or "flare-screen", (as in our "Kentucky" plays).
 Again, we switch this.
 X1 takes the screener O2.
 X2 is in helpside and can stay there, unless the ball is skip passed to O1 after the back-screen.